 The safety razor handle is a big division between Merkur and Edwin Jagger.
 The Merkur offers more of a criss-cross pattern of knurling that provides excellent grip.
 Merkur often has a reputation for producing very utilitarian razors that are not meant to be viewed as luxuries – rather everyday tools.

 The de89 however has a texture of straight lines running along the length of the handle.
 This certainly looks shinier and more luxurious but may not offer the same grip performance when shaving.
+That said the razor comes in a wide range of other handle styles.

 Clearly the performance of a safety razor is the most important part of a razor review.
 That said, it is very subjective.